GYG Championship

 • Middleweight ClassMinimum weight limit is 80Kg.
 This will include race suit, crash helmet, gloves and boots.

-• Junior ClassNew for 2025 is our junior class for ages 14-16yrs.
+• Junior ClassBack for a full 7 rounds (6 that count) is our junior class for ages 14-16yrs.
 No weight category.

 Qualifying